MistyCommunity/Documentation/src/content/onboarding/creating-skills/writing-skill.md

 After constructing the messages, they are formatted as JSON objects, so they are ready to send once the WebSocket is open.

-### Opening a WebSocket
+### Opening & Closing a WebSocket

-The `tofApp.js` [sample](https://github.com/MistyCommunity/MistyI/tree/master/Sample%20Code/Time%20of%20Flight) next attempts to open a WebSocket connection.
+Having constucted the `subscribe` and `unsubscribe` messages, the `tofApp.js` sample next attempts to open a WebSocket connection.
 Once the WebSocket is open, it sends the JSON-formatted “subscribe” message.

 Once you've successfully subscribed to a data stream, you can use the `socket.onmessage` function to handle the data received back from the robot.
 In this example, we simply log the received data to the console.
 For a real skill, you could instead parse the event data and write a conditional function based on a particular property value to do something when a condition is met.